-Develop a Long-term, Integrated Infrastructure Strategy for Publicly Held Assets in Michigan and Coordinate with Private Utilities
+Develop a Long-term, Integrated Infrastructure Strategy for Publicly Held Assets in Michigan and Coordinate with Private Utilities ability to receive confidential information from private infrastructure owners and use that information in development of its infrastructure plan.

 The Council should develop a long-term, integrated infrastructure strategy for publicly held assets in Michigan, as well as coordinate with private utilities.
 This strategy should include the following: